Posted on Leave a comment

 At Apexx Akitas, every breeding dog in our program has completed OFA hip and elbow evaluations, thyroid panels, CAER eye examinations, and cardiac evaluation before being considered for any breeding.
 This is not a minimum standard for us.
 It is a floor we have maintained without exception for over 20 years.

 We verify OFA clearances on both sides of every pairing and we do not breed dogs whose results fall outside acceptable ranges, regardless of other qualities they may possess.
 A structurally impressive dog with Fair hips does not improve the breed.

-A dog with positive TgAA on thyroid testing does not improve the breed.
+We also maintain long-term contact with our placed families and track health outcomes across our dogs’ lifetimes.
 If you are considering a puppy from Apexx Akitas, every parent’s OFA registration numbers are available for your verification.
 We expect you to check.

 Summary: OFA Testing Checklist for American Akita Buyers